EvanBurnette/evanburnette.github.io/index.md

 <br>Build intuition for matrix multiplication with this interactive demo!
 <br>Resize input matrices and click cells to see what's happening
-<br>Not intended for mobile use but you can try it at [evanburnette.github.io/matmul](https://evanburnette.github.io/matmul_viz/)
+<br>Not intended for mobile use but you can still try it out at [evanburnette.github.io/matmul](https://evanburnette.github.io/matmul_viz/) on mobile
 <iframe
   src="https://evanburnette.github.io/matmul_viz"
   title="Matrix Multiplication Visualizer"